-В.7 Certification by State or Local Officials.
+B. 7 Certification by State or Local Officials.
 Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 B.8 Troubled PHA. (a) Does the PHA have any current Memorandum of Agreement, Performance Improvement Plan, or Recovery Plan in place?
-Y N N/A I I S (b) If yes, please describe: C: Statement of Capital Improvements.
+Y N N/A D Description: When the performance Improvement Plan, or Recovery Plan in place?
+Y N N/A B Description: C. Statement of Capital Improvements .
 Required for all PHAs completing this form that administer public housing and receive funding from the Capital Fund Program (CFP).
 C.1 Capital Improvements.
 Include a reference here to the most recent HUD-approved 5-Year Action Plan (HUD-50075.2) and the date that it was approved by HUD.
 The PHA's 5-Year Action Plan was approved on 11/25/20.